Judges 13

 - Luke 1:13-15thy wife Elisabeth shall bear thee a son... he shall drink neither wine nor strong drink; and he shall be filled with the Holy Ghost.A barren woman, an angel, a son separated from the womb - the announcement of John echoes verses 3-5 almost word for word.

-- Hebrews 7:25he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth.The contrast with verse 5 - not a deliverer who begins and falls, but One who saves completely and forever.
+- Hebrews 7:25he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth.The contrast with verse 5 - where Samson begins and falls, this One saves completely and forever.

 Why Askest Thou Thus After My Name?